ybur-yug/volt_tutorial/part_3.md

 ## Todo Ownership

-This section is currently impossible until the `v0.8.0` release
+This section is currently impossible without monkey patching `Volt::User` and is coming in a new release, so will be finished then.

 ## Adding an Index for Current Todos